team113/messenger/CONTRIBUTING.md

-## Connect to backend
+## Backend connectivity

 ### Local development

-Development GraphQL API playground is available [here](https://messenger.soc.stg.t11913.org/api/graphql/playground).
+Development [GraphQL] API playground is available [here][4].

-In order to connect to the development backend GraphQL endpoint, you should use the following `dart-define`s:
+In order to connect to the development backend [GraphQL] endpoint, you should either use the following `--dart-define`s:

 ```bash
 --dart-define=SOCAPP_HTTP_URL=https://messenger.soc.stg.t11913.org